Claude Monet | Snow at Argenteuil, 1874

 From December 1871-1878 Oscar-Claude Monet (1840–1926) lived at Argenteuil, a village on the right bank of the Seine river near Paris, and a popular Sunday-outing destination for Parisians, where he painted some of his best-known works.
-In 1873, Monet purchased a small boat equipped to be used as a floating studio.

 From the boat studio Monet painted landscapes and also portraits of Édouard Manet and his wife; Manet in turn depicted Monet painting aboard the boat, accompanied by Camille, in 1874.
 In 1874, he briefly returned to Holland.